Bond Ladder

 What are the Cons of Using a Bond Ladder?

-Although there are many advantages of using a bond ladder, there are also potential downsides.
-One being that you may be forced to invest in lower interest rates depending on how interest rates move at the time of your bonds expiring.
+Although there are many advantages to using a bond ladder, there are also potential downsides.
+One is that you may be forced to invest in lower interest rates depending on how interest rates move at the time of your bonds expiring.

 Bond laddering also involves multiple transactions.
 If these transactions are set up through a broker, the fees of entering into all these contracts can add up.